Tynset Municipality: Economy

-With a population of about 5,400 people, Tynset is the urban centre of the Nord-Østerdalen region.
+Tynset is the urban centre of the Nord-Østerdalen region.
 Although it is a modern business and shopping centre with a wide variety of commercial activities, agriculture and forestry are still the traditional ways of making a living.
 Municipal administration and service industries, such as the computer industry, law, finance, and construction are also beginning to play an increasing role.
 Tynset has most of the functions of a regional centre because of its schools and hospital, and many of the region's intermunicipal services have naturally been positioned in Tynset: The Family Centre, Centre for School Psychology, and others.
 A factory in Tynset used to produce latex Troll souvenirs, but production moved abroad and it no longer does this.

 Culture

 Tynset has a rich cultural life with a huge range of organisations in sports, music, drama, the arts, and youth work.